onzfonz/comp227/src/content/1/en/part1d.md

 )
 ```

-The component gets the event handler function from the *handleClick* prop, and the text of the button from the *text* prop.
+The component gets the event handler function from the `handleClick` prop, and the text of the button from the `text` prop.

-Using the <i>Button</i> component is simple, although we have to make sure that we use the correct attribute names when passing props to the component.
+Using the `Button` component is simple, although we have to make sure that we use the correct attribute names when passing props to the component.

 ![using correct attribute names code screenshot](../../images/1/12e.png)

 ### Do Not Define Components Within Components

-Let's start displaying the value of the application in its <i>Display</i> component.
+Let's start displaying the value of the application in its `Display` component.

-We will change the application by defining a new component inside of the <i>App</i> component.
+We will change the application by defining a new component inside of the `App` component.

 ```js
 // This is the right place to define a component